Myrtle Beach SkyWheel

 The Myrtle Beach Skywheel is a 187 ft observation wheel located in Myrtle Beach, South Carolina, that opened May 20, 2011.
-At the time of its opening was the second-tallest extant Ferris wheel in North America, after the 212 ft Texas Star in Dallas, and the tallest wheel in the United States east of the Mississippi River.
+At the time of its opening it was the second-tallest extant Ferris wheel in North America, after the 212 ft Texas Star in Dallas, and the tallest wheel in the United States east of the Mississippi River.
 It is now the sixth-tallest Ferris wheel in the United States.

 Design and safety

 SkyWheel is a Ronald Bussink Professional Rides designed R60 Giant Wheel, and was manufactured by Chance Morgan.
 It is similar in design to the Niagara SkyWheel on Canada's side of Niagara Falls, and the Seattle Great Wheel, both of which are 175 ft tall.
 Skywheel has "42 glass-enclosed, temperature controlled gondolas" described as "ballooned-out square", each with seating for six passengers.
 City manager Tom Leath said, "It's big enough to be an iconic feature for the city."

 The wheel operates year-round except for Thanksgiving and Christmas.

 Each gondola must be removed if high winds are predicted, completing a process that takes around eight to ten hours.

 Each gondola is equipped with temperature-controlled air conditioner units with hatch windows that allow airflow into the gondola.
 The gondolas are also equipped with a red "Emergency" button that alerts the ride operator.

 Unrelated people are not required to sit together.

 If a child were to ride without their parents or guardian, they must be able to reach the top of the gondola where the emergency button is located.
 If the child does not meet this requirement, a staff member can be provided to ride with the child or the child may ride with another customer with the consent of the adult.